On This Day in Sri Lanka

 • 1797 – James Stuart ended his term as Governor of British Ceylon, and Welbore Ellis Doyle took over.

-• 1832 – The Colombo Journal, a bi-weekly newspaper, was launched.
+• 1832 – The Colombo Journal, an English-language bi-weekly newspaper, began publication in Ceylon.

 • 1845 – The Court of Requests was established.